GeneralProducts/day-of-code/_posts/2018-09-09-get-started.md

 ![A text editor view](/assets/images/editor.png)

-Compare that to the listing in Finder.
+Compare that to the listing in Finder or File Explorer.
 It's the same thing: a list of files and folders.

 ![The same files, displayed in Mac's Finder](/assets/images/finder.png)